 The fact that no hearing protection was provided despite you having complained and it being promised also suggests excessive noise levels.

-I therefore believe that you would have a strong CNC machinist deafness claim for hearing problems caused.
-The fact that you worked some time ago – would not affect your ability to claim as for industrial injury, such as noise-induced hearing loss, date of knowledge of injury is often much later than the date of initial exposure to a hazardous work environment (here excessive noise).
+It would therefore seem you have a strong CNC machinist deafness claim for hearing problems caused.
+The fact that you worked some time ago – would not necessarily affect your ability to claim as for industrial injury, such as noise-induced hearing loss.
+Date of knowledge of injury is often much later than the date of initial exposure to a hazardous work environment (here excessive noise).

 From your description the statutory limitation period is likely to run from the date that occupational health in your new job pointed out your reduction in hearing levels.